-1. All competitors must hold a weekend pass/ticket to the Freedom Swing Dance Challenge and pay the registration fee.
+1. All competitors must hold a weekend pass/ticket to The Event and pay the registration fee.
 Dance in a Jack & Jill division level is recognized by the World Swing Dance Council Points Registry.

 2. All competitors must check-in prior to competition and have Bib Number assigned to you at the time of registration.

 3. All competitors must sign a waiver and are responsible for reading these guidelines.
 You are also responsible for checking postings or attending any scheduled meetings to assure you are placed in the correct dance/division.

 4. All contests must have a minimum of five (5) couples to be considered a valid contest.

 Must use your WSDC Competitor ID# on Registration Form

 1. Advanced/All-Star Level: Recognized as an Advanced or All-Star dancer by the World Swing Dance Council Point Registry.

 2. Intermediate Level: Recognized as an Intermediate level dancer by the World Swing Dance Council Point Registry.

 3. Novice Level: Recognized as a Novice level dancer by the World Swing Dance Council Point Registry.

 4. Newcomer Level: (a) Anyone knowing the basic patterns of Swing dancing, and (b) have not placed in a Novice division at any competition (local or national).

 5. Master’s Level (not a WSDC registry division): Age 50 and above.